Skip to main content

 Most civic tools weren't built for the people most affected.
 Here's what we did differently.

 CivicRadar is the answer to four questions civic tech mostly stopped trying to answer after MapLight shut down in 2021.
-Each one is a place where existing tools have a clear gap — we name the gap, then show how we close it, then point you at the place in the product where the claim is redeemed.
+Each one is a place where existing tools have a clear gap.
+We name the gap, show how we close it, then point you to the place in the product where the claim is redeemed.

 01